NecroMan/go-logging/README.md

 ==========

 Fork of another library with additional features:
 * Handlers and loggers levels now not minimal level but list of levels handler and logger should process;
+* Colorizing record's level through format string (add "%(colorize)s" to format string);
 * Fixed bugs.

 ---